 This is one of the two observation decks or towers, now in the state of complete ruins.
 You can see the wooden panels have fallen over time.
 The interior is locked and you can not enter it.
 We could not even find someone who may have the key.
 This was a private observatory founded by Nawab Zafar Jung that was later taken over by the government.
 And is now managed by Osmania University elsewhere where it was shifted in the 1960s.

 This is the other tower, more or less in the same state.
 These two towers are not too far from each other and are surrounded by trees now.
 Though am not sure if it was so at the time when these were active spaces.
 This Nizamia Observatory for years worked on an ambitious program of photographing and charting a large segment of the sky.

 Cataloging of Stars

 The lone sign that tells what it was… The Nizamia Observatory is believed to have cataloged more than a lakh stars and exposed thousands of photos.

 This is another structure with what seemed to us as observatory equipment.
 The outer part of this building has kind of Greek pillars.
 Which could be a part of the observatory or a pavilion in the garden, as we could see a central fountain-like structure as well.

-This is how the art grows, this faded painting on the outer wall of pavilioned structure.
+This is how the art grows, this faded painting on the outer wall of the pavilioned structure.
 Probably some people thought it was a temple of sorts or maybe it was.